bilani/CADER/README.md

 ---

-## Run of test cases
+## Example

-Once you have compiled the software, you can run the existing test cases.
-First, you need an input file containing the test RDF queries, then you update FILE_QUERIES in ExperimentRelaxationStrategyTest with the path of this file and run the class.
+Once you have compiled the software, you can run the existing test cases such as CADERExamples.